What we do

 The association provides a lively focal point for serving and retired

 naval officers and others in Sussex and beyond.
-We offer a varied and interesting social programme in a wardroom environment, encouraging and maintaining the spirit of
+We offer a varied social programme in a wardroom environment, encouraging and maintaining the spirit of

 the Royal Navy and preserving contact with it and naval affairs.
 We also